highchair/artinruins-com/_property/crook-point-bascule.md

     #url: https://perma.cc/MQ4Z-Z9K4
 ---

-**CALL FOR DESIGN IDEAS**: A design competition sponsored by the Providence Redevelopment Agency is underway to collect creative ideas for reuse of the Crook Point Bridge structure.
-Those interested in submitting ideas are encouraged to review the [full page and Call for Design Ideas](//www.providenceri.gov/planning/crook-point-bridge/){:target="_blank"}.
-Round One Submissions Due: Sunday, November 29, 2020 by 11:59 PM EST
-{:.o__tldr}

 ### Current Events

 An icon in its own right, the bridge that seems to be permanently stuck in the up position has hung over the Seekonk River since 1976.
 It’s silhouette can easily be seen as you pass over the Washington Bridge in a car on I-195 going East or West.
 The heavy iron structure recalls a time in engineering when heft was best… obviously, the bridge was built to last, and shows very little signs of structural damage, aside from the fires here and there that have slightly damaged the thick wooden railroad ties.
 The significance of this structure is partly the way it is stuck in time.
 To remove the bridge or to get it working again and turn it into a pedestrian walkway from East Providence to Fox Point might deny the bridge’s meaningful existence as a snapshot of history.